Akela-Plugins/Akela/docs/_plugins/OneShot.md

 > Takes a layer number as argument, and sets up the key to act as a one-shot
 > layer key.
+>
+> Please note that while `KeyboardioFirmware` supports more, one-shot layers are
+> limited to 24 layers only.

 ## Plugin methods